-The Roper Center for Public Opinion Research archives include datasets from thousands of surveys with national adult, state, foreign, and special subpopulation samples.
-The data catalog also includes the iPoll search tool, which allows users to discover data according to the questions asked in each survey.
-Along with such basic information as survey organization, interview dates, and type of sample, most catalog entries include abstracts indicating the subjects covered by the questions in the survey.
+The Roper Center for Public Opinion Research archives include datasets from thousands of public opinion surveys with national adult, state, foreign, and special subpopulation samples.
+The data catalog also includes the iPoll search tool, which allows users to discover data by searching keywords that appear in survey questions.
+Along with information on survey organization, interview dates, and type of sample, most results include abstracts indicating the subjects covered by the questions in the survey.

 This statistics tool compares citizens' responses – region by region, nation by nation – to questions of vital importance to the world today, on topics such as economic conditions, government and business, healthcare and well-being, infrastructure and education

 Gallup World Poll and U.S. Daily Tracking data at the respondent level provides a much-enhanced ability to trace connections between concepts and countries.
-Users can request extracts of the data behind Gallup's products and get extracts that are generated by Data Services.
+Users can request extracts of the data behind Gallup's data surveys and get extracts that are generated by Data Services.

 Users must create an account with Gallup's WorldPoll Reference tool to discover data.
 See the documentation for complete information.